bitovi/academy/src/react/8-stateful-hooks.md

 - Use the value as needed
 - Call the setter to change the value and trigger an update

+**Important:** When using objects or arrays, you must provide a new merged state when using the setter.
+The data created by `useState` is immutable and will always replace any internal state.

+_For class based components see [this.setState()](https://reactjs.org/docs/state-and-lifecycle.html)_

 ## useRef

 Just like `useState`, `useRef` is a data store, keeping track of values the component is interested in.
 In this case however, `useRef` helps store DOM references instead of state data.